gammapy/gammapy/docs/install/conda.rst

     conda update gammapy

-Overall ``conda`` is a great cross-platform package manager, you can quickly learn how to use it by reading the docs `here
+Overall ``conda`` is a great cross-platform package manager, you can quickly learn how to use it by reading the `conda docs
 <http://conda.pydata.org/docs/>`__.